401-snowflakes/Project-Resources/README-template.md

 the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox

-## Recomendations for future development
+## Recommendations for future development

 the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox the quick brown fox